scoutapp/fieldbook/_posts/2016-06-28-memory-bloat.md

 In order of importance:

 1. __Memory Usage is a high-water mark__: Your Rails app will likely recover quickly when it serves a slow request: a single slow request doesn't have a long-lasting impact.
 This _is not the case_ for memory-hungry requests: just one allocation-heavy request will have a long-lasting impact on your Rail's app's memory usage.
 2. __Memory bloat is frequently caused by power users__: controller-actions that work fine for most users will frequently buckle under the weight of power users.
-A single request that (a) renders the results of 1,000 ActiveRecord objects vs. 10, (2) processes a 10 MB image vs. a 500 KB image, or (3) handles a 1 MB payload vs. a 100 KB payload will trigger more allocations and have a long-term impact your app's memory usage.
+A single request that renders the results of 1,000 ActiveRecord objects vs. 10 will trigger many allocations and have a long-term impact your app's memory usage.
 2. __Focus on the _maximum_ number of allocations per controller-action__: a normally lightweight action that triggers a large number of allocations on a single request will have a significant impact on memory usage.
 Note how this is very different than optimizing CPU or database resources across an app.
 3. __Allocations and memory increases aren't correlated on a long-running app__.
 Once your app's memory heap size has grown to accommodate a significant number of objects, a request that requires a large number of allocations won't necessarily trigger a memory increase.
 If the same request happened early in the Rails process' lifetime, it likely would trigger a memory increase.
 4. __You will see a number of memory increases when a Rails application is started__: Ruby loads libraries dynamically, so many libraries won't be loaded until requests are processed.
 It's important to filter out these requests from your analysis.